Subsidy Programme for Cinematographic and Television Filming in Macao

 |

-CDF does not accept changes to the type of the project. |
+The Fund does not accept applications for changing the type of project film. |

 17.1